robertzak133/BTC-7-8E-HP5-Firmware-Images/README.md

 - Select "FW UPGRADE"
 - Select "YES"

 Display should show "UPGRADING".
-Loading the firmware should take about 20 seoconds.
+Loading the firmware should take about 20 seconds.
 DO NOT TURN OFF OR REMOVE BATTERIES DURING THIS TIME! (this will "brick" the camera).

 Camera will then "Reboot" with new firmware.